andrewt3000/DL4NLP/README.md

 Bengio 2003.
 Seminal paper on word vectors.

 [Efficient Estimation of Word Representations in Vector Space](http://arxiv.org/pdf/1301.3781v3.pdf)
 Mikolov et al. 2013.
-Word2Vec builds word vectors in an unsupervised way by attempting to predict word from corpus.
+Word2Vec generates word vectors in an unsupervised way by attempting to predict words from a corpus.
 Describes Continuous Bag-of-Words (CBOW) and Continuous Skip-gram models for learning word vectors.
 Skip-gram takes center word and predict outside words.
+Skip-gram is better for large datasets.
 CBOW - takes outside words and predict the center word.
+CBOW is better for smaller datasets.
 [Distributed Representations of Words and Phrases and their Compositionality] (http://papers.nips.cc/paper/5021-distributed-representations-of-words-and-phrases-and-their-compositionality.pdf)
 Mikolov et al. 2013.
 Learns vectors for phrases such as "New York Times."
 Includes optimizations for skip-gram: heirachical softmax, and negative sampling.
 Subsampling frequent words. (i.e. frequent words like "the" are skipped periodically to speed things up and improve vector for less frequently used words)